cityofaustin/atd-migration-testing/notes.md

 - release [done // need to remove test code]

 ## Misc
+- in current dry have staged epics
+- in last dry run, you have not set pipeline positiosn because you have to map pipes for testing :/
 - test epic foo
 - test attachments
 - make sure you're gracefully handling zenhub fails on dependency, epics, releases